How much time do I have? Deadlines and timescales around Employment Tribunals

 When you have received your Early Conciliation Certificate, you’ll then have a further period of time to put in your ET1.
 This will be at least a month from the date that is given on your Certificate, but it does depend on the date of the incident(s) and when you started and finished Early Conciliation.
 Law firm Lewis Silkin offer a downloadable calculator to check the exact deadlines for your case

-You can use the Valla platform to keep track of important dates and store any communications that you have during Early Conciliation.
+You can use Valla to keep track of important dates and store any communications that you have during Early Conciliation.
 Sign up for your free account

 When does this timescale start?